Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Introduction

-Our second main results shows that the transmission of an incoming wave occurs in such a way that two quantities are conserved: The vertical wave number and the energy.
+Our second main result shows that the transmission of an incoming wave occurs in such a way that two quantities are conserved: The vertical wave number and the energy.

 \begin{theorem}[Transmission conditions] Let Assumption \ref {ass:smallnessfrequency} be satisfied, let $k$ be the wave vector of the incoming wave $U_\inc$.
-Let $u$ be a solution of the scattering problem and $\nu^\pm_{l,\infty}$, with $l\in\N_0$, the Bloch measures that are generated by $u$.
+Let $u$ be a solution of the transmission problem \ref{prob:Transmission} and let $\nu^\pm_{l,\infty}$, with $l\in\N_0$, be the Bloch measures that are generated by $u$.
 Then $\nu^\pm_{l,\infty} = 0$ for $l\ge 1$ and

 \end{theorem}